 Predators Beware! *** Book Your LAMB PROTECTORS Now ***

-So WhyNot think now about 2014?
-You'll probably be too busy (and both forget and regret it nearer the time) Don't wait until Mr Fox has started on your lambs.
-Contact us as soon as possible, to ask any questions you may have; or to discuss your needs for 2013.
+Lambing is already well underway, even in a very waterlogged Cumbria.
+Don't wait until Mr Fox has started on your lambs.
+Contact us as soon as possible, to ask any questions you may have; or to discuss your needs.
 We'll be only too pleased to advise or help in any way we can.
 (Tel:015396 21246, after dark, please)

 As a Point of Interest for Farmers having a Caravan Site or Holiday Cottages: One of the farming families who have this year taken advantage of the presence of Alpacas in their Lambing Fields were keen for them not to come home as early as had originally been anticipated, since their Caravan visitors were so taken by the Alpacas early in the season that they had particularly asked whether they would still be around for the next Bank Holiday.